EnglishFrançaisEspañol

 A strategic difference applicants often miss

-The old system often allowed applicants to think in terms of “Can I submit something?”
-The new one demands a better question: “Is this the right status for my medium-term plan?”
+The previous system often allowed applicants to think in terms of “Can I submit something?”
+The new framework demands a better question: “Is this the right status for my medium-term plan?”

 That matters if you may later need to:

 For some applicants, a route that appears easier at the start is worse over time.
-That is why we regularly tell clients to compare permits by renewal risk, not just by initial eligibility.
-A broader overview of financial self-sufficiency issues can also be useful if you’re considering alternatives such as the Spain non-lucrative visa.
+That is why the comparison between permits should be by renewal risk, not just by initial eligibility.
+A broader overview of financial self-sufficiency issues is in our note on the Spain non-lucrative visa.

 The same reform package affects applicants very differently.
 The legal category matters, but the facts behind it matter more.